bjarnig/Ora/README.md

 ## Installation

-1. Copy the entire `Ora` folder to your SuperCollider Extensions directory:
+1. Copy the entire `Ora` folder to your SuperCollider Extensions directory
-   - macOS: `~/Library/Application Support/SuperCollider/Extensions/`
-   - Linux: `~/.local/share/SuperCollider/Extensions/`
-   - Windows: `%APPDATA%\SuperCollider\Extensions\`

 2. Recompile the class library (Language > Recompile Class Library)